MS (Gen Surg) MD FRCS Gen. Surg

 Training & Background

 After completing my Basic Surgical Training, I successfully sat the FRCS examinations.
-I then undertook a period of research involving the management of rectal cancer at St George’s Hospital, and was awarded the MD degree by the University of London in 2006.
+I then undertook a period of research involving the management of rectal cancer at St George’s Hospital, London.
+I successfully defended my thesis and was awarded the MD degree by the University of London in 2006.